SAP-samples/abap-platform-rap630/exercises/ex2/README.md

 2. Press **Ctrl+1** to start the content assist and double-click on the proposal to add the appropriate code in the behavior implementation class `zbp_rap630r_ext_shoptp_###`.

 3. Add the following code into the implementation of the method `ZZ_setOverallStatus`.
+Do not forget to replace all occurences of `###` with your group number.

    > The code first performs a read request using EML using the key fields of our RAP BO that are provided by the framework an reads the data of all affected
    > orders.
 In the following loop statement it is checked whether the price exceeds a certain threshould (1000 EUR) and depending on the price the order is